duoduoo/VCFtoTree_1.0.0/README.md

 - wget needs to be installed in your /usr/local/bin
 - python 2.7+

-The easiest way to check if you have those three tools, type the command below into your Terminal:
+The easiest way to check if you have those three tools, type the commands below into your Terminal:

 ```unix
 find /usr/local/bin/tabix